rsharp-lang/R-sharp/README.md

     b = {"a", "g", "y"},
     t = {TRUE, TRUE, FALSE});

+# in a for loop, the tuple its member value is the cell value in dataframe
 for([a, b, c as "t"] in d) {
     println("%s = %s ? (%s)", a, b, c);
 }

+# if directly convert the dataframe as tuple,
+# then the tuple member is value is the column value in the dataframe
 var [a, b, booleans as "t"] <- d;
 ```